Skutopia-org/es-reduxed/README.md

 ## Installation

-Run `npm i es-reduxed` to save to your dev dependencies.
+Run `npm i es-reduxed` to save to your dependencies.

 ### Installing the Postgres provider